Copyright © 2019-2021 by Rafael

 One problem remained: travel between gates.
 Each gate needed 2.43kg of neutron star material to open quantum space.
 Research and analysis reduced that amount to 0.76kg kg for the newly designed Gauss engines housed by the Achilles-class ships just coming off production lines.
 Gauss engines generate magnetic fields which pull, not push, ships toward stellar objects (suns moons, planets).
 Under constant acceleration, simple gravity permits a top speed of 0.5% the speed of light (3.353 million mph, 5.396 million kph).
 Within local space, standard nuclear engines power the ships.

 Space, local and interstellar, is riddled with magnetic lines from all manner of stellar objects.
 A ship’s AI, once provided destination coordinates, can sort out relative strengths and direction lines to use for navigation.
-Like the winged creatures of Earth, humans have become birds migrating across the galaxy.
+Like the winged creatures of Earth, using its magnnetic lines to find their way across oceans and continets, humans became birds migrating across the galaxy.

 Lieutenant Ndungu turned from his displays.
 “We’ve picked up the Asahikawa on our sensors, Captain.”